Het Nationale Ballet presenteert

 Matthew Rowemusic director Dutch National Ballet, principal conductor of Dutch Ballet Orchestra

-Matthew Rowe was appointed music director of Dutch National Ballet and principal conductor of Dutch Ballet Orchestra in January 2013.
-He is the first conductor to hold these two positions simultaneously.
+Londoner Matthew Rowe was appointed music director of Dutch National Ballet and chief conductor of Dutch Ballet Orchestra in 2013.
+From this dual position he plays an important role in the musical and artistic collaboration between ballet company and orchestra.

 Mata Hari - Tarik O’Regan